OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

     cd "Git the gist"
     ```

-1. This add-in will use the [Showdown](https://github.com/showdownjs/showdown) library to convert Markdown to HTML and the [URI.js](https://github.com/medialize/URI.js) library to build relative URLs.
+1. This add-in will use the following libraries:

+    - [Showdown](https://github.com/showdownjs/showdown) library to convert Markdown to HTML
+    - [URI.js](https://github.com/medialize/URI.js) library to build relative URLs.
+    - [jquery](https://jquery.com/) library to simplify DOM interactions.

      To install these tools for your project, run the following command in the root directory of the project:

     ```command&nbsp;line
-    npm install showdown urijs --save
+    npm install showdown urijs jquery --save
     ```

 ### Update the manifest